 I am absolutely delighted to be Principal at St Ambrose College and consider it a privilege to be entrusted with the leading of the College at such an exciting time.

-Saint Ambrose College is a Catholic, state funded Independent Grammar School with a selective intake.
+Saint Ambrose College is a Catholic, state funded independent grammar school with a selective intake.
 As a state funded school, there are no fees.
 We are one of eleven schools in England in the Edmund Rice Schools Network and also have ties with the global Edmund Rice community.
 Despite our independent status, we enjoy strong relationships and partnerships within the Diocese of Shrewsbury.

 Students are actively involved in the liturgical life of the college and develop their faith and spirituality through liturgical celebration.
 All boys have the opportunity to take part in retreats during their time at St Ambrose and Mass is celebrated in the atrium every Thursday morning.
-Through the Edmund Rice International Group, Justice and Peace Group and other charitable and immersion opportunities, the boys ensure that the Essentials of Edmund Rice education relating to compassion and concern for others are visible in daily College life.
+Through the Edmund Rice International Group, Justice and Peace Group and other charitable and immersion opportunities, the boys ensure that the Eight Essentials of an Edmund Rice education relating to compassion and concern for others are visible in daily college life.

 Saint Ambrose College was rated ‘Good’ in our most recent OFSTED report in February 2020 and is rated as 'Outstanding' in our most recent denominational inspection in December 2021.
-The OFSTED rating of ‘Good’ is one we agreed with at the time given that we were in the early stages of making changes to our curriculum as well as changing how PSHCE was to be delivered.
+The OFSTED rating of ‘Good’ is one we agreed with at the time given that we were in the early stages of making changes to our curriculum, as well as changing how PSHCE was to be delivered.

 Examination results place us amongst the highest achieving schools in the country in terms of attainment with average GCSE grades being around 7.
-In terms of progress, GCSE Progress 8 is consistently around 0.5 and we have a track record of positive value added in 6th Form.
+In terms of progress, GCSE Progress 8 is consistently around 0.5, and we have a track record of positive value added in 6th Form.

-To arrange a visit to our College please contact: firstname.lastname@example.org.
+To arrange a visit to our college please contact: firstname.lastname@example.org.

 Mr D Rainey